ddella/OpenSSL/Private Key Breakdown/README.md

 # OpenSSL RSA Private Key Anatomy
 **This applies to RSA keys only**.
 In this example I'm using a 512-bit private key.
 This is consider very insecure and should **never** be used in production.
+When we say a *512-bit private key*, it's the size of modulus.
+An RSA Private Key, includes the Public Key.
 ## How big is a 512-bit key
 Just to give you an idea of how large is a 512-bit number, it would look like:
 1. ~154 decimal digits